sferik/twitter-ruby/README.md

 Support for API proxies via `gateway` configuration has been removed.
 This still be implemented by inserting custom Faraday middleware.

+The `Twitter::Error::EnhanceYourCalm` class has been removed, since all Search API requests are made via api.twitter.com, which does not return HTTP 420.
+When you hit your rate limit, Twitter returns HTTP 400, which raises a `Twitter::Error::BadRequest`.

 ## <a href="performance"></a>Performance
 You can improve performance by preloading a faster JSON parsing library.
 By default, JSON will be parsed with [okjson][].
 For faster JSON parsing, we